jedwillick/libsubprocess/README.md

 To use the library you can `#include "subprocess/process.h"` which gives you access to the public API.
-Pleae refer to the documentation for detailed information regarding the API.
+Please refer to the [documentation][docs] for detailed information regarding the API.

 ## Examples